r-ant-2468/keycloak-backend-quarkus/README.md

 The client also configures `defaultClientScopes` which references client scopes defined in the config under the `clientScopes` array.

-Client scopes contain mapping (`protocolMappers`) configuration of how certain information from keycloak can be accessed by the client.
+Client scopes contain mapping (`protocolMappers`) configuration of how certain information from Keycloak can be accessed by the client.

 A couple of key client scopes can be noted in the `defaultClientScopes` key:
 - `basic` client scope, containing a protocol mapper which references another mapper `"protocolMapper": "oidc-sub-mapper"`.
 This mapper allows the client to access the ID of the logged in user, which is also used as the Id of the user in the application database.